bet4a/d3wiki/Transitions.md

 <a name="d3_interpolateRgb" href="Transitions#wiki-d3_interpolateRgb">#</a> d3.<b>interpolateRgb</b>(<i>a</i>, <i>b</i>)

 Returns an RGB color space interpolator between the two colors *a* and *b*.
-The colors *a* and *b* need not be in RGB, but they will be converted to RGB using [[d3.rgb|Colors#wiki-d3_rgb]].
+The colors *a* and *b* need not be in RGB, but they will be converted to RGB using [d3.rgb](Colors#wiki-d3_rgb).
 The red, green and blue channels are interpolated linearly in a manner equivalent to [interpolateRound](Transitions#wiki-d3_interpolateRound), as fractional channel values are not allowed.
-The return value of the interpolator is always a string representing the RGB color, such as "rgb(255,0,0)" for red.
+The return value of the interpolator is a [d3.rgb](Colors#wiki-d3_rgb) instance.

+Note: in most cases, the color instance will be coerced to a string as necessary, such as setting an attribute or style.
+However, when using canvas, you must explicitly coerce the color to a string (e.g., `color + ""`) when setting the context’s [fillStyle or strokeStyle](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#fill-and-stroke-styles) ([for example](http://bl.ocks.org/mbostock/5385402)).
+Also note that the interpolator modifies the returned color instance, and thus a copy must be made if you wish to avoid modification.

 <a name="d3_interpolateHsl" href="Transitions#wiki-d3_interpolateHsl">#</a> d3.<b>interpolateHsl</b>(<i>a</i>, <i>b</i>)

 Returns an HSL color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* need not be in HSL, but they will be converted to HSL using [[d3.hsl|Colors#wiki-d3_hsl]].
 The hue, saturation and lightness are interpolated linearly in a manner equivalent to [interpolateNumber](Transitions#wiki-d3_interpolateNumber).
 (The shortest path between the start and end hue is used.)
-The return value of the interpolator is always a string representing the RGB color, such as "#ff0000" for red; an RGB color string is returned for browser compatibility, as not all browsers support HSL colors in CSS.
+The return value of the interpolator is a [d3.hsl](Colors#wiki-d3_hsl) instance.

+Note: in most cases, the color instance will be coerced to a string as necessary, such as setting an attribute or style.
+However, when using canvas, you must explicitly coerce the color to a string (e.g., `color + ""`) when setting the context’s [fillStyle or strokeStyle](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#fill-and-stroke-styles) ([for example](http://bl.ocks.org/mbostock/5385402)).
+Also note that the interpolator modifies the returned color instance, and thus a copy must be made if you wish to avoid modification.

 <a name="d3_interpolateLab" href="#wiki-d3_interpolateLab">#</a> d3.<b>interpolateLab</b>(<i>a</i>, <i>b</i>)

 Returns a L\*a\*b\* color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* will be converted to L\*a\*\b* if necessary using [[d3.lab|Colors#wiki-d3_lab]].
 The color channels are then interpolated linearly in a manner equivalent to [interpolateNumber](Transitions#wiki-d3_interpolateNumber).
-The return value of the interpolator is always a string representing the RGB color, such as "#ff0000" for red.
+The return value of the interpolator is a [d3.lab](Colors#wiki-d3_lab) instance.

+Note: in most cases, the color instance will be coerced to a string as necessary, such as setting an attribute or style.
+However, when using canvas, you must explicitly coerce the color to a string (e.g., `color + ""`) when setting the context’s [fillStyle or strokeStyle](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#fill-and-stroke-styles) ([for example](http://bl.ocks.org/mbostock/5385402)).
+Also note that the interpolator modifies the returned color instance, and thus a copy must be made if you wish to avoid modification.

 <a name="d3_interpolateHcl" href="#wiki-d3_interpolateHcl">#</a> d3.<b>interpolateHcl</b>(<i>a</i>, <i>b</i>)

 Returns an HCL color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* will be converted to HCL if necessary using [[d3.hcl|Colors#wiki-d3_hcl]].
 The color channels are then interpolated linearly in a manner equivalent to [interpolateNumber](Transitions#wiki-d3_interpolateNumber).
 (The shortest path between the start and end hue is used.)
-The return value of the interpolator is always a string representing the RGB color, such as "#ff0000" for red.
+The return value of the interpolator is a [d3.hcl](Colors#wiki-d3_hcl) instance.

+Note: in most cases, the color instance will be coerced to a string as necessary, such as setting an attribute or style.
+However, when using canvas, you must explicitly coerce the color to a string (e.g., `color + ""`) when setting the context’s [fillStyle or strokeStyle](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#fill-and-stroke-styles) ([for example](http://bl.ocks.org/mbostock/5385402)).
+Also note that the interpolator modifies the returned color instance, and thus a copy must be made if you wish to avoid modification.

 <a name="d3_interpolateArray" href="Transitions#wiki-d3_interpolateArray">#</a> d3.<b>interpolateArray</b>(<i>a</i>, <i>b</i>)